 How Transportify Can Help Your Business

-Transportify, an affordable third-party logistics provider that uses web and mobile apps to facilitate bookings, offers Full Truckload (FTL) to its clients so that they can deliver efficiently and swiftly their products to customers.
+Transportify, an affordable third-party logistics provider that uses web and mobile apps to facilitate bookings, offers Full Truckload (FTL) and partial load services to its clients so that they can deliver efficiently and swiftly their products to customers.
 It has a wide variety of vehicle classes with different rates that allows a company to choose the right vehicle for their delivery needs at the right price.
 Transportify offers a Business Program (BP) for those companies who are constantly in need of delivery vehicles for their business delivery activities.
 The Business Program includes benefits such as flexible payment options, goods insurance, and an account manager to manage your bookings.

 What are some companies offering FTL services in the Philippines?

 🚐 There are many logistics companies in the Philippines offering FTL (Full Truckload) services to companies or individual clients.
-Transportify, a full service marketplace provider offers FTL deliveries at affordable rates.
+Transportify, a full-service marketplace provider offers FTL deliveries at affordable rates.
 They have a wide variety of vehicle classes to satisfy your delivery needs.
 Vcargo, a B2B (business to business) logistics company, offers customized delivery solutions to its clients.
 They can also deliver packages via air and sea routes.
 CitiXpress is another B2B company offering FTL services to its clients.
-They deliver to key cities in north and south Luzon.
+They deliver to key cities in the north and south Luzon.
 JRS, an express delivery company for about 60 years, offers FTL services to any point in the Philippines.

 What industries use LTL logistics solutions?

 🚐 Since LTL is more affordable for companies that do not regularly ship large amounts of goods, a number of industries subscribe to the LTL method of cargo transportation.
-Small scale manufacturing companies producing home style products may use LTL services to move their goods.
-These home style products include baskets, vases and even customized furniture.
+Small scale manufacturing companies producing homestyle products may use LTL services to move their goods.
+These homestyle products include baskets, vases, and even customized furniture.
 Distributors of food products like meat products and fruits can also use LTL services if they can not fill up the entire cargo truck.
 LTL transportation can also help retailers who want to deliver their apparel products to distribution centers or outlet stores.
-Lastly, appliance and furniture companies can also make use of LTL services if they plan to transport small quantities of items like toasters, microwaves and small chairs.
+Lastly, appliance and furniture companies can also make use of LTL services if they plan to transport small quantities of items like toasters, microwaves, and small chairs.